seraageldin/CI-CD-k8s-w-jenkins-pipeline/README.md

 select add timestamps
 add the github repo link
-do not forget to select the main branch paste the jenkins pipeline into jenkins build trigger poll SCM H/3 * * * * save
+do not forget to select the main branch paste the jenkins pipeline into jenkins pipeline script build trigger poll SCM H/3 * * * * save